-Any information collected about you in electronic format is not accessible to anyone but your authorized advocate[s], THE CALL [Coordinated Access to Local Links], and eventually to the eligible receiving agency for housing placement.
+Any information collected about you in electronic format is not accessible to anyone but your authorized advocate(s), THE CALL [Coordinated Access to Local Links], and eventually to the eligible receiving agency for housing placement.

-We do collect/store anonymous aggregate information for policy purposes but We don't store 55Ns and names online; we comply with the tightest possible is We are "tighter than most banks". ens Ensemme inch besonier mediciens.
-YOUR ADVOCATE/S NEED YOU R PERMISSION TO SEND THE COMPLETED REFERR AL/APPLICATIONS , understand it is my sole responsibilit specifically telephone number and address, as soon as change occurs.
-I understand system to input and apply for housing, My housing information will be stored a authorize my advocate to release my demographics and Vulnerability Index Score CALL.
-A second possibility is that my advocate can update waitlists I am on with at that if I authorize any other have permission to talk wit my records, if I wish; this le my information and when. electronically and used to search for housing options.
-I further to the Coordinated Access Local Links otherwise known as "THE My advocate should explain to me what kinds of agencies they generally contact in order to perform housing advocacy: Restrictions on the use of Information.
-(Flease check one): ☐ This release lets my advocate request, or provides information from/to all relev ant agencies for purposes of my housing search.
-This release specifies the only agencies [below], that my advocate can contact.
-My signature below acknowledges my understanding, authorization and consent This Authorization for Release of information form is valid until it is revoked in this authorization is subject to my revocation at any time, except for informat this authorization covers the release of that information specified in the previourse of client's involvement with the agency or program; understand that I have a right to receive a copy of this authorization form as understand that by signing this release I authorize this agency's auditors and contained in my file (for audit purposes only); A copy of this form is as valid as the original; My advocate cannot withdraw any of my applications without documented at the agency unless I revoke their authorization by completing a Revocation of A writing by the applicant; ion already released; ious section and the information to be compiled during the well as the Revocation of Authorization form.
-HousingWorks/Simtech support staff to view information tempts to contact me.
-It is my responsibility to stay in touch with How client was informed of the above information (Please check one): Client read and signed this form ☐ Verbal explanation of this form was provided point by point by advocate ☐ An interpreter was provided Date:/ Printed Name of the Advocate I am authorizing Signature of the Advocate I am authorizing 1/27/2016 THE CALL 1-900-HOMELESS A program of Catholic Social Services 1600 Bay Street P.O.
-Box M-So Station Fall River, MA 02724 Cadolic Social Services
+- We do collect/store anonymous aggregate information for policy purposes but identifying information about you is never released. - We don't store SSNs and names online; we comply with the tightest possible laws governing your personal information. - We are "tighter than most banks".

+TE/S NEED YOUR PERMISSION PLETED REFERRAL/APPLICATIONS specifically telephone number and address, as soon as change o system to input and apply for housing.
+My housing information authorize my advocate to release my demographics and Vulnera sole responsibility to update my advocate of any change in my information, cours.
+I understand that my advocate intends to use the HousingWorks/SimTech will be stored electronically and used to search for housing options.
+I further bility Index Score to the Coordinated Access Local Links otherwise known as "THE sts I am on with any crucial changes in my application profile.
+Pinally, I understand in information, and ling advocates from cates have updated My advocate should explain to me what kinds of agencies they ge nerally contact in order to perform housing advocacy: Restrictions on the use of information.
+(Flease check one): This release lets my advocate request, or provides information n from/to all relevant agencies for purposes of my housing search.
+This release specifies the only agencies (below), that my advan cate can contact.
+My signature below acknowledges my understanding, authoriza tion and consent for the following: 1.
+This Authorizotion for Release of Information form is valid un course of client's involvement with the agency or program; 4.
+I understand that I have a right to receive a copy of this auth 5.
+I understand that by signing this release I authorize this agen contained in my file (for audit purposes only); 6.
+A copy of this form is as valid as the original; cified in the previous section and the information to be compiled during the orization form as well as the Revocation of Authorization form. cy's auditors and HousingWorks/Simtech support staff to view information it documented attempts to contact me.
+It is my responsibility to stay in touch with Client/Parent/Guardian Signature How client was informed of the above information (Please check one): ☐ Client read and signed this form ☐ Verbal explanation of this form was provided point by point by ☐ An interpreter was provided Printed Name of the Advocate I am authorizing Signature I am authori THE CALL 1-BOD-HOMELESS A program of Catholic Social Services 1600 Bay Street P.O.
+Box M-So Station